 Use of library computers shall be for or in support of research, educational, professional and/or personal development.
 Public access computer workstations provide access to resources available through the Internet and to software applications for educational programs, word processing, spreadsheet, and a wide variety of database programs.
 It is the obligation of each patron to use the services efficiently and with due consideration of others.
 Patrons are expected to refrain from monopolizing computer time or using library identification numbers assigned to others.

 Electronic resources may be used only for legal activities.
 Illegal or unacceptable purposes include, but are not limited to, the following: (I) actions that violate local, state, or federal law; (2) damage to equipment, software, or data belonging to the Library; (3) unauthorized use of copyright protected material; (4) harassment, libeling or slandering of other users; (5) accessing material that would be considered pornographic, obscene or sexually explicit by local community standards; (6) hacking into the library computer system or any other computer system.

 Appropriate action will be taken for anyone found abusing or misusing electronic resources.
 Action may include cancellation of electronic privileges, suspension of library privileges and possible prosecution.

 Internet Use and Safety

-In compliance with Federal Law, Internet Access on all public access computers is
+In compliance with Federal Law, Internet Access on all public access computers is filtered.

 Internet access is provided as an educational resource to make timely information available.
 The Internet is an unregulated global electronic network, a dynamic medium that is not governed by any entity.
 Because there are no controls on what may be published on the Internet, users are warned that some sites may contain information that is inaccurate, out-of-date, or may be considered personally offensive or obscene by local community standards.
 SOLS assumes no responsibility for accuracy or content of materials accessed through the Internet.
 The user needs to be a good information consumer, questioning the validity and accuracy of information found.